LASIK (Laser Assisted In-Situ Keratomileusis)

-The newest and perhaps the most exciting new procedure in the field of refractive surgery is LASIK.
-The word LASIK is an acronym for the words Laser Assisted In-Situ Keratomielusis.
-This is the latest and most effective version of a procedure which was innovated by Dr. Juaquin Barraquer dating back to the 1970s.
+Perhaps the most exciting procedure in the field of refractive surgery is Laser Assisted In-Situ Keratomielusis (LASIK), which is a version of a procedure innovated by Dr. Juaquin Barraquer dating back to the 1970s.

-In the LASIK procedure the excimer laser has been substituted to remove the refractive lenticle, or layer of corneal tissue required to flatten the cornea.
-This eliminated the need to use the microtome a second time--adding a new level of precision.
+In today’s LASIK procedure, an excimer laser is now used to remove the refractive lenticle, or layer of corneal tissue required to flatten the cornea.
+This adds a new level of precision over previous procedures.

 Patients must consult with an ophthalmologist who can provide the appropriate level of care necessary.